jaimerodriguez/holodemo/README.md

 	1. If you are using image recognition, just look (through HoloLens) at the image you printed earlier.
 Within a couple seconds it should be recognized.
 	2. If you don't have a prop (image or object), use the *"Laser"* voice command with FAKESCAN defined (see setup).

-           Note: to hide the laser when done, just say *"Laser"* again.
+           Note: to hide the laser, just say *"Laser"* again.
 3. See Yoda appear.
 Walk to it,and around it (to show its three-dimensionality).
 This is just another free FBX.
 Emphasize the untethered aspect of HoloLens.
 You are likely 6m away from where you started, walking around the yoda.
 4. Use the *"Toggle Scan"* voice command to start scanning the floor & walls.

    [You should hear the 'ding' accepting the command but nothing changes visually].
 5. Use the *"Toggle Renderer"* voice command to show how HoloLens is mapping the walls and floors.
 The renderer command will show the  meshes the spatial mapping component is finding.
    You can call Toggle Renderer whenever to toggle (show/hide)these meshes.
 I like to show them then hiding during next part of the demo.